apache/druid/docs/tutorials/tutorial-query-deep-storage.md

 This tutorial walks you through loading example data, configuring load rules so that not all the segments get loaded onto Historical processes, and querying data from deep storage.

 To run the queries in this tutorial, replace `ROUTER:PORT` with the location of the Router process and its port number.
 For example, use `localhost:8888` for the quickstart deployment.

+For more general information, see [Query from deep storage](../querying/query-from-deep-storage.md).

 ## Load example data